 During this period, Whiting introduced their Sterling Fuchsia line.
 I love the three-dimensional spray of leaves and the intricacy of the flower.
-Although I tend to visualize things in crochet, I think it would look lovely as a wooden spoon.
-And speaking of hand carved spoons; Have you seen Giles Newman?
+Although I tend to visualize things in crochet, I think it would look lovely as a wooden spoon… and speaking of spoons; Have you seen Giles Newman?
 Can we just say, “Wow!”
-I love all his work, especially the carved horse spoon breaking away from the ropes that bound it, still tethered at the hind legs.
+I love all his work, especially the carved horse spoon breaking away from the ropes that bind it, still tethered at the hind legs.
 I can almost hear its determination.

 Modern Aesthetic Wood Carved Spoons

 by Artist Giles Newman

 These aesthetic hand carved spoons are made from naturally fallen wood.
 The Northern England and Wales Artist, Giles Newman, has a background in photography and graphic design.
 He began teaching himself how to carve in 2015.
 In just three short years and with only a few tools, he’s managed to produce a wide range of skillfully crafted aesthetic pieces; each a work of art.